 This is a drop-in replacement fan duct that fits the FlashForge Creator Pro and similar models that have the ‘turbo fan’ at the left of the nozzles.
 It has been confirmed to fit the 2015 FFCP (with upwards opening door), the 2016 (sideways door), and the Dreamer.
 It probably also fits clones like CTC and PowerSpec.

 The stock duct has an obvious problem: it only cools the left nozzle.
 This means it pretty much obliges you to always print filaments like PLA or PETG with the left nozzle, because they require active cooling for a good result.
 This new duct offers cooling for both nozzles at the same time, which allows you to use any filament with any of the nozzles, and also do dual PLA extrusions with proper cooling as well.

 After reports that the v4 and v5 versions of this duct did not perform as well as the stock duct (for single extrusion with the left nozzle obviously), I made some more improvements and did some extensive tests that confirmed the new v6 outperforms the stock duct on a particular challenging model.
 It is however still possible that the stock duct will provide better results in specific situations, but those should be rare.

 Be sure to check for updates: use the ‘watch’ button.
 This design has been improved multiple times and it is possible there will be future updates.
 I didn't mark it as being a ‘work-in-progress’ because each version is usable on its own.
-Before printing, remember to check whether the file you downloaded is the newest version.
 Check the updates section below for information about the latest version (currently v6r).